AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/stalled-operations-branches.md

 discoiquuid: 8c2567f3-7220-436a-b9f2-2824a98c1ccc
 ---

-# Working with stalled operations and branches{#working-with-stalled-operations-and-branches}
+# Working with stalled operations and branches {#working-with-stalled-operations-and-branches}

 The Stalled Operations page and the Stalled Branches page show the processes that have stalled.
 A process can stall when an error occurs during or after the execution of an operation or because of a deliberate stall operation in the process: